 I find it disturbing that many of the food additives that are banned in other countries due to health concerns are perfectly legal in the US.
 I can’t imagine what other additives our government is going to legalize in the future.

-Sulfur is known as a healing mineral, without sufficient sulfur, it may lead to pain and inflammation associated with various muscle and skeletal disorders.
+Sulfur is also known as a healing mineral.
+Without sufficient sulfur, it may lead to pain and inflammation associated with various muscle and skeletal disorders.

 Sulfur deficiency in the body may also contribute to obesity, diabetes, heart disease, Alzheimer’s and chronic fatigue.